By

 Igbo people are calling for the recreation of Biafra.
 I doubt if they know how

-state without any bloodshed, what would be the fate of those millions Igbo?
+state without any bloodshed, what would be the fate of those millions of Igbo?

 Should they take or abandon everything and migrate to Biafra, or stay and,

 generations.
-A similar scenario may be obtained of the northerners living in the
+A similar scenario may be observed among northerners living in the

 south.
 This is it.
 This is our country; unity in diversity.